networknt/light-doc/content/tutorial/rest/swagger/database/dbscripts.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-For database access, we are going to prepare three scripts for Oracle, Mysql and Postgres.
-The three databases are all relational databases and the SQL scripts are very similar.
-There a slightly differences in the DDL and you should only focus on the database your are going to use for your project and ignore others.
-Also, the framework support other type of SQL and NoSQL databases as well but you might need to update pom.xml and service.yml to add dependencies and database configurations.
+For database access, we are going to prepare three scripts for Oracle, MySQL, and Postgres.
+The three databases are all relational databases, and the SQL scripts are very similar.
+There are slight differences in the DDL, and you should only focus on the database you are going to use for your project and ignore others.
+Also, the framework supports other types of SQL and NoSQL databases as well, but you might need to update pom.xml and service.yml to add dependencies and database configurations.

 Oracle
 ```